-Direct from us • Please order direct from our secure online store (email us if you have any questions).
+Direct from us • Please order direct from our secure online store (if you get one of those silly warning signs just click ‘advanced’ and it will carry you through).
 We supply our current titles from stock quickly, pack them properly and ship worldwide.
-Sales like this help keep publishers going, there’s is a discount for coming to us and if you want, we’ll keep you updated on future publications.
+Sales like this help keep publishers going, there’s is a discount for coming to us and if you want we’ll keep you updated on future publications.
 The store also has associated products such as posters and prints.
 SPECIAL EDITIONS – we sometimes have signed copies and special editions of new titles, which can only be ordered from our own online shop.

 From bookshops • Easy On The Eye are keen help independent high-street stores survive the onslaught of the giant internet sellers (who operate by demanding massive discounts from suppliers and dodging their tax by pretending to be based in Luxembourg).
 So we would much rather you purchase from a local book shop, who will be glad to order for you if they do not have a title on the shelf – just quote the ISB number for the book.
 Waterstones don’t seem to want to stock our titles nationally, so feel free to badger them to change their minds!
 Sadly our recommended local stockist, the excellent Books On The Park, closed in 2018.

 Phone orders • If you are still not an online shopper, we can accept credit card payment over the phone, please use the details on the Contact page.

 If you are interested in a title which is not yet on sale, email us via the form on the contact page and we will then be in touch with you when we have a final publication date.